 1-Seeds

 You’d expect the 1-seeds to be dominant, right?
 Sure they get beat plenty in the later rounds of the tournament.
 Some of my most memorable games are ones where 1-seeds were upset in the second round (Bama over Stanford in 2004 and Northern Iowa over Kansas in 2010).
 But…yeah.
-The 1-seeds have been dominant.
-They’ve won 65% of the past 37 tournaments and 8 of the last 10!
+The 1-seeds dominate.
+They’ve won 63% of the past 38 tournaments and 7 of the last 10!

 Overall Performance